 This not only applies to those heading on a cruise, but will also come in handy if you find yourself traveling in countries with poor road systems or horribly crowded buses.

-- Adhesive dressings like band aids for minor cuts or skin injuries.
-Having bandages of various sizes is always useful;
+- Adhesive bandages like band-aids for minor cuts or skin injuries.
+Having bandages of assorted sizes is always useful.
+Bandage closures, such as butterfly bandages, are adequate for tapping edges of minor cuts together.

 For every kind of travel injury possible, make sure you travel with the following: